juliafalcao/sim-si-la-bim/README.md

 ## conclusion
 This is a preliminary version of a syllabifier for Brazilian Portuguese that I wrote as an assignment for my Computational Morphology course.
 It implements all of the rules described in the paper, though some of them can still be improved upon and any issues encountered will be tracked in the [Issues](https://github.com/juliafalcao/sim-si-la-bim/issues) tab and hopefully fixed soon.
 I also hope to implement testing and validation with a proper word list to evaluate its accuracy.

+### disclaimer
+The syllabifier is explicitly proposed for Brazilian Portuguese (BP) and not more generally for the Portuguese language because the rules for dividing syllables vary between BP and European Portuguese (EP) due to phonological variation.
+For example, some rising diphthongs in BP are realized as vowel hiatus in EU and thus EP separates the hiatus but not BP; the word "série", for example, would be "sé-rie" in BP but "sé-ri-e" in EP.
+For more information, Wikibooks has a [list of examples](https://pt.wikibooks.org/wiki/Portugu%C3%AAs/S%C3%ADlaba/Divis%C3%A3o).

 ## references

-D. Silva, D. Braga e F. Resende Jr. (2008).
-Separação das sílabas e determinação da tonicidade no Português Brasileiro.
-XXVI Simpósio Brasileiro de Telecomunicações, páginas 1–5.
+D. Silva, D. Braga e F. Resende Jr. 2008. _Separação das sílabas e determinação da tonicidade no Português Brasileiro._ XXVI Simpósio Brasileiro de Telecomunicações, páginas 1–5.

 Mans Hulden.
-2009.
-Foma: a finite-state compiler and library.
-In Proceedings of the Demonstrations Session at EACL 2009, pages 29–32, Athens, Greece.
+2009. _Foma: a finite-state compiler and library._ In Proceedings of the Demonstrations Session at EACL 2009, pages 29–32, Athens, Greece.
 Association for Computational Linguistics